kaapana/kaapana/services/store/store-init/minio-init/docker/files/readme_itk.txt

         |    | series2_seg.nii.gz
         |    | ...

+        or a Dataset directory structure of the nnU-Net (https://github.com/MIC-DKFZ/nnUNet)

-        The meta_data.json can be used to set values for patient ids, study uids, series ids and also arbitrary dicom tags.
+        The meta_data.json can be used to set DICOM tags.
 The expected structure is as follows:
         {
             "global_tags": {
                 "0008|0060": "MR"